Best Adobe Acrobat Alternatives for Mac

 Once you need more than “type → replace”, you’ve outgrown it.

-Something I liked in the beginning is that TextExpander doesn’t require a hefty setup.
+Something we liked in the beginning is that TextExpander doesn’t require a hefty setup.
 Instead, you can set things up by installing the macOS app and enabling the Accessibility permission.
 After this point, you can use TextExpander to its fullest.

 Price